GarrettBrown-dev/Galactic-Calculator-Mk.II/README.md

-# _Galactic-Age-Calculator_
+# _Galactic-Age-Calculator Mk.II_

-#### _A calculator for life expectancy on different planets.
+#### _A calculator for age and life expectancy on all planets in the solar system.
 11/13/2020_

 #### By _**Garrett Brown**_

 ## Description

 _This is intended as a proof of knowledge for week 5 at Epicodus.
-Returns life expectancy on different planets.
+Returns user's age and life expectancy on different planets.
 Created with TDD and Jest.
+This is the new and improved version of this project that includes all planets, and hopefully a working web page as well._

 // 1.)
 Test if base properties are initialized. (galacticAge = age)
 // 2.)
 Test if caculations apply properly to display users age on Mercury. if (mercuryAge, galacticAge = age * mercuryYears)